amyasnikov/validity/docs/entities/namesets.md

 # Name Sets

 Name Sets is the method of creating some arbitrary Python functions or classes to later use them in Compliance Tests.
-Name Sets also could be used to inject some Python standard library functions into test expressions.
+Name Sets also can be used to inject some Python standard library functions into test expressions.

 One of the common approaches is to move complex expression from tests into a nameset function with appropriate name.
 Consider this serialized config: